spdk/spdk/doc/vagrant.md

     vagrant --help
 ~~~

-By default, the VM created is/has:
+By default, the VM created is configured with:
 - Ubuntu 16.04
 - 2 vCPUs
 - 4G of RAM